dissoc/cloboss/docs/guides/scheduling.md

 ---
 {:title "Scheduling"
  :sequence 3
- :base-ns immutant.scheduling
+ :base-ns cloboss.scheduling
  :description "Schedule asynchronous jobs"}
 ---

-If you're coming from Immutant 1.x, you'll notice that the scheduling namespace and artifact have been renamed (what used to be `immutant.jobs` and `org.immutant/immutant-jobs` is now `immutant.scheduling` and `org.immutant/scheduling`), and the API has changed a bit.
+If you're coming from Immutant 1.x, you'll notice that the scheduling namespace and artifact have been renamed (what used to be `cloboss.jobs` and `org.cloboss/cloboss-jobs` is now `cloboss.scheduling` and `org.cloboss/scheduling`), and the API has changed a bit.
 It's still based on Quartz 2.2, though.

 ## The API

-At first glance, the API for [[immutant.scheduling]] appears bigger than it really is, but there are only two essential functions:
+At first glance, the API for [[cloboss.scheduling]] appears bigger than it really is, but there are only two essential functions:

 * [[schedule]] - for scheduling your jobs